The Institute for Creative Technologies

 12015 Waterfront Drive

 roemmele @ ict . usc . edu

-I'm a Ph.D. candidate in the Department of Computer Science at University of Southern California, expecting to graduate in 2017.
+I'm a Ph.D. candidate in the Department of Computer Science at University of Southern California, expecting to graduate in early 2018.
 I work as a research assistant in the Narrative Group led by my advisor Andrew Gordon at the USC Institute for Creative Technologies, where we pursue artificial intelligence for applications related to storytelling.
-My thesis research explores machine learning approaches to automatically generating text-based stories.
+My thesis is "Sequence Models for Narrative Prediction", which explores machine learning approaches to automatically generating text-based stories (see the one-page abstract).
 Before coming to USC, I completed a Master's degree in Computational Linguistics at Indiana University.
 As an undergraduate I studied Psychology and Linguistics at Miami University, where I was also part of the Diving team.

 - Roemmele, M., Gordon, A., and Swanson, R. (2017) Evaluating Story Generation Systems Using Automated Linguistic Analyses.
 Workshop on Machine Learning for Creativity, at the 23rd SIGKDD Conference on Knowledge Discovery and Data Mining (KDD 2017), Halifax, Canada. pdf

 - Roemmele, M., Mardo, P., and Gordon, A. (2017) Natural-language Interactive Narratives in Imaginal Exposure Therapy for Obsessive-Compulsive Disorder.
 Computational Linguistics and Clinical Psychology Workshop (CLPsych), at the 2017 Annual Meeting of the Association for Computational Linguistics (ACL 2017), Vancouver, Canada. pdf